rackerlabs/support-how-to/content/rackspace-email/dns-record-definitions.md

 **Tools Required:** N/A

 ## Overview
 This is a brief overview of common email related DNS records.
+If you need to configure your DNS for Rackspace Cloud Office Email products click [here](https://support.rackspace.com/how-to/set-up-dns-records-for-cloud-office-email-and-skype-for-business)

 ## DNS Record Definitions
  Record definitions include an example of how to configure these records at your DNS hosting provider.